-The "Sources" tab can be brought to the front by clicking on it.
+The "Sources To Exclude" tab can be brought to the front by clicking on it.
 This tab allows users to specify which sources (vocabularies) to exclude.
 Note that all sources with a Restriction Level greater than zero have been preselected for exclusion.
-Use mouse click to add another source to the selection, or to de-select a source.
-Two options in the Advanced Options window, described below, provide the capability to select multiple related sources for exclusion with a single click.
+Use <CTRL> mouse click to add another source to the selection, or to de-select a source.
+An option displayed on the "MetamorphoSys Options" window, described below, provide the capability to select multiple related sources for exclusion with a single click.